 Walkable Land in the North Sea

-The bathymetry chart above indicates the broad area of shallow water joining Lincolnshire, and Norfolk, in England to Holland, the Anglo-Dutch Neolithic Corridor.
-Elsewhere, to the south of this region deep water gullies would have prevented any pedestrian travel.
+The bathymetry chart above indicates this broad area of shallow water joining Lincolnshire, and Norfolk, in England to Holland.
+Elsewhere, to the south of this region deep water gullies would have prevented any migration by animals, people, or plants.

-The Norfolk Banks (above) are a series of ridges on the floor of the North Sea.
-They are beside Norfolk coast in the location above.
+The Norfolk Banks (above) are a series of ridges on the floor of the North Sea, beside the Norfolk coast.

-The location of this section of the Norfolk Banks, (fig. 122), is indicated on the plan above it.
+The location of this section of the Norfolk Banks, above, is indicated on the plan above it.

 The main features of the Norfolk Banks that can be seen in the plan and section are as follows